 We walked through the Pignasecca Market, a street lined with fish, vegetables and even a tripe shop.
 I had a fun chat with one of the men running a fruit shop and we had our picture taken together.
-Great fun when I asked him if the other lady in the shop was his wife and he said she wasn’t his wife, she was at home.
+I asked him if the other lady in the shop was his wife and he said she wasn’t his wife, she was at home.
 This lady was his girlfriend!

 The Spanish District is the Naples you see in movies, with the buildings rising up five storeys on both sides.
 The roads are very narrow, since the street plan is reminiscent of the Spanish Barracks dating back in the 1600s.
 Yes, there were kids riding scooters a bit too close for comfort, and it was a bit dark even in the middle of the day, but it didn’t feel unsafe.
 More so a bit claustrophobic with the high walls on each side.

 Moving away from the grittiness, we headed towards the waterfront, and the famed Gran Caffè Gambrinus.
 I would have loved to spend a few hours sipping on a coffee or even better, a prosecco while watching the world pass by.
 But also, we had to keep moving to catch the ferry in the afternoon.